d-markey/squadron/README.md

 ## 🚀 Why Squadron?

 Dart is single-threaded by nature.
-While `Isolate.run()` is great for one-off tasks, it creates overhead for frequent operations. **Squadron** provides:
+While `Isolate.run()` is great for one-off tasks, it creates overhead for frequent operations, and is not available on browser platforms.

+**Squadron** provides:

 *   🔄 **Persistent Worker Pools**: Keep workers alive and ready to process tasks instantly.
 *   🌐 **Seamless Web Support**: Uniform API for Isolates (Native) and Web Workers (JS/Wasm).